romdalf/accelerating-kubernetes-onboarding/README.md

 Considering at least the above along with the organization needs, business drivers and targets will ensure the appropriate approach will be taken to reduce the risks of such transformation.
 It is worth considering that a lift and shift should be considered as an intermediate or transient step in the modernization journey allowing the organization to move smoothly towards a Kubernetes platform with a reduced impact of change while the organization starts building the appetite within the IT and Application departments.

+## practices

+The first part, discussing about modernizing legacy systems, gave an overview about options for existing applications to be migrated from legacy systems to a Kubernetes platform but it does not cover the paradigm shift from a project delivery and day-to-day standpoint.

+Kubernetes as a platform offers a wide range of abstractions for all the different usual infrastructure layers like the network, compute, OS, availability, elasticity, and more.
+But Kubernetes as platform offers a new way of addressing and consuming these components via the usage of a configuration file defining a desired state rather than command line to be executed.
+The configuration file containing the desired state for the ports being used by the application or the usage of persistent volume will be process and executed by Kubernetes orchestrating all these components.

 ### application transformation